HDI-Project/ATM/CUSTOM_USAGE.md

+# Custom Usage

+Nearly every part of ATM is configurable.
+For example, you can specify which machine-learning algorithms ATM should try, which metrics it computes (such as F1 score and ROC/AUC), and which method it uses to search through the space of hyperparameters (using another HDI Project library, BTB).
+You can also constrain ATM to find the best model within a limited amount of time or by training a limited amount of total models.

-# Using ATM with your own data
+## Using ATM with your own data

 If you want to use the system for your own dataset, convert your data to a CSV file with the following format: